Young Indians are harnessing the power of science to improve the planet: PM Modi - ExBulletin

 India is brimming with enthusiasm in the science and technology sectors and its young people are harnessing the power of science to improve the planet, Prime Minister Narendra Modi said on Saturday.

-Prime Minister Modi said this after meeting academic and entrepreneur Vivek Wadhwa in New Delhi.
+Prime Minister Modi said this after meeting academic and entrepreneur Vivek Wadhwa here.

 The academic said that during his meeting with Modi, he discussed how India will lead the world in curing cancer and transforming agriculture.